 The ‘NHS Test and Trace’ system is up and running in England.
 I didn’t expect to receive a fake telephone call informing me that I needed to self-isolate for 14 days.
 Luckily, the countermeasures to protect oneself against such calls are straight forward.

-During the daily press briefing over the weekend, Dr Jenny Harries, deputy chief medical officer for England, said “it will be very obvious”, when asked how people would know if the call was genuine.
-However, I don’t believe this will be true for all fake calls of this nature.
+During the daily press briefing over the weekend, Dr Jenny Harries, deputy chief medical officer for England, said “it will be very obvious” when asked how people would know if the call was genuine.
+However, I don’t believe this will be true for all fake telephone calls of this nature.
 The level of fear surrounding the coronavirus is off the scale, and people respond differently to fear.
-Fraudulent coronavirus telephone calls will exploit the fear people are experiencing
+Fraudulent coronavirus telephone calls will exploit the anxiety people are experiencing.

 - The caller didn’t introduce themself by name, but rather brushed over the introduction quickly into wanting me to confirm my date of birth for identification purposes

 - The caller wanted to know who I had spent time with recently – the caller refused to tell me who I had been in contact with on the grounds of patient confidentiality

 - The caller wanted to know where I had been while outside my home – the caller refused to tell me where or when I had contact with a Covid-19 carrier

 - The caller evaded question from me, by asking more questions; which all required me to provide personal details.
 It felt like an attempt to drown out my thinking on the matter so that I would respond from panic and fear rather than rational thought.

 - The call came through to my phone as an unknown number – official information states that the incoming call should be from 0300 013 5000.
 It is worth noting that caller-IDs are easy to spoof, so the correct number could still be a fake call.